Due Wednesday Feb 19 Due Monday Feb 24, 11pm

 > cd ~/robotics/ohmm-sw/llp/monitor > make clean; make; make program

 If you would like to continue using your lab 1 solution code for the drive module instead of our solution, instead run these commands:

 However, you should be aware that the Java library we provide to talk to the monitor assumes that the drive module commands are implemented exactly as specified.
 Also, our solution for the drive module includes many additional commands beyond those you were required to write in lab 1.
-Also, solutions to future labs that we distribute will assume that all the drive module commands from our solution are available and work as expected.
+Solutions to future labs may assume that all the drive module commands from our solution are available.